hcji/PyCFMID/ReadMe.md

 **ppm_mass_tol**: (optional) The mass tolerance in ppm to use when matching peaks within the dot product comparison - will use higher resulting tolerance of ppm and abs (if not given defaults to 10 ppm).
 **abs_mass_tol**: (optional) The mass tolerance in abs Da to use when matching peaks within the dot product comparison - will use higher resulting tolerance of ppm and abs (if not given defaults to 0.01 Da).
 **prob_thresh**: The probability below which to prune unlikely fragmentations during fragmentation graph generation (default 0.001).
+**ion_source**: The ion source of mass.
+Usually, 'EI' for GC-MS, and 'ESI' for LC-MS/MS. Will not used if param_file is given.
 **param_file**: (optional) The filename where the parameters of a trained cfm model can be found (if not given, assumes param_output.log in the current directory).
 This file is the output of cfm-train.
 **config_file**: (optional) The filename where the configuration parameters of the cfm model can be found (if not given, assumes param_config.txt in the current directory).
 This needs to match the file passed to cfm-train during training.
 **score_type**: (optional) The type of scoring function to use when comparing spectra.
 Options: Jaccard (default), DotProduct.